haacked/haacked.com/_posts/archived/2005-05-11-QuickstartGuideToOpenSourceDevelopmentWithCVSAndSourceForge.aspx.markdown

 ---
 layout: post
-title: "Quickstart Guide To Open Source Development With CVS and SourceForge"
+title: Quickstart Guide To Open Source Development With CVS and SourceForge
 date: 2005-05-11 -0800
 comments: true
 disqus_identifier: 3178
 categories: []
+redirect_from: "/archive/2005/05/10/QuickstartGuideToOpenSourceDevelopmentWithCVSAndSourceForge.aspx/"
 ---

 UPDATE: Whoops!
 I linked to the wrong versions of putty and pageant.
 I corrected the links.